valhuber/ApiLogicServer/api_logic_server_cli/docs/Project-Env.md

 > The install sometimes fails due on machines with an older version of `pip`.
 If you see a message suggesting you upgrade  `pip` , do so.

+> If VSCode does not find your `venv`, you can [specify it manually](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter) using `Python: Select Interpreter`

 For more information, see [Work with Environments](https://code.visualstudio.com/docs/python/environments#_work-with-environments).